Jasminehh/doodle_image_recognition_CNN/README.md

 From the above classification report, we can see that the Gradient boosting model has the highest accuracy (83.7%).
 Moreover, all models performed best when classifying ducks (class 0) and worst when classifying monkeys (class 2).

 # Convolutional Neural Network
-## Model Comparison (Non-Optimized CNN v.s.
-Optimized CNN)
+## 1. Model Comparison
+### Non-Optimized CNN (Accuracy: 84%) v.s.
+Optimized CNN (Accuracy: 94%)

 The optimized Convolutional Neural Network achieved a classification accuracy of about 94%, compared to only 84% for the non-optimized Convolutional Neural Network.

 ![](image/roc_cnn.png)
 <p align="center">
 Figure 6.
-ROC curves of non-optimized CNN and optimized CNN
+ROC curves of non-optimized CNN and optimized CNN (class 0: duck, class 1: lion, class 2: monkey, class 3: panda)
 </p>

 ![](image/cnn_report.png)
 <p align="center">
 Figure 7.
-Classification reports of non-optimized CNN and optimized CNN
+Classification reports of non-optimized CNN and optimized CNN (class 0: duck, class 1: lion, class 2: monkey, class 3: panda)
 </p>

-## Hyperparameter Optimization Comparison
+## 2. Hyperparameter Optimization Comparison

 Convolutional Neural Networks afford the opportunity to tune a variety of parameters, usually called hyperparameters.
 Examples of hyperparameters include the number of hidden layers, the number of neurons per layer, which activation function is to be applied at each neuron, and so on.